gmluna6/Quanser-QCar-Competition/README.md

 *Run Order*

 Run the files in the following order:
-- 'QCAR_Competition_Controls.py' -  has a 5 second delay in order to allow time for each file to be executed
+- 'QCAR_Competition_Controls.py' will run basic vehicle control, has a 5 second delay in order to allow time for the user to run each file
 - 'Traffic_Lights_Competition.py' to generate the lights into the competition world
 - 'Traffic_Sign_Detection' to perform detection and react to traffic signs